Palt0n/web-camera_PT/README.md

 You should see the video stream, but it will have a 2 seconds delay.
 We can reduce this delay by using opencv to read the stream.

 ## Create systemd to auto restart service
+Everytime the connection is broken/reset, the libcamera service will die, so these are the steps to set up an auto reset service
 ```
 cd /lib/systemd/system/
 sudo nano libcamera_stream.service